Xunem/Coursera_test/README.md

 # KnowledgeRepo
-Small app for organizing and sharing knowledge in groups.\n Still testing GIT
+Small app for organizing and sharing knowledge in groups.
+Still testing GIT